RediSearch/RediSearch/docs/Commands.md

-* **APPLY {expr} AS {name}**: Apply a 1-to-1 transformation on one or more properties, and either store the result as a new property down the pipeline, or replace any property using this transforamtion. `expr` is an expression that can be used to perform arithmetic operations on numeric properties, or functions that can be applied on properties depending on their types (see below), or any combination thereof.
+* **APPLY {expr} AS {name}**: Apply a 1-to-1 transformation on one or more properties, and either store the result as a new property down the pipeline, or replace any property using this transformation. `expr` is an expression that can be used to perform arithmetic operations on numeric properties, or functions that can be applied on properties depending on their types (see below), or any combination thereof.
 For example: `APPLY "sqrt(@foo)/log(@bar) + 5" AS baz` will evaluate this expression dynamically for each record in the pipeline and store the result as a new property called